 There are other areas of the Zoo where snakes can be seen, too.
 Our Elephant Odyssey is home to a variety of rattlesnakes that are native to the San Diego County region, including the largest rattler in our area, the red diamond rattlesnake.
 Lost Forest features snakes native to rain forest areas.
-We have the beautiful and rarely seen Mang Mountain vipers, which can be seen in the Zoo’s Panda Trek as they share habitat with the popular bamboo bears.
 A few of our snakes make appearances in animal presentations, giving guests an opportunity to touch these unique creatures.

-Our new Reptile Walk in Discovery Outpost, across from the Galápagos tortoise habitat, opened in July 2012.
-One building features native reptiles and include Baja California rat snakes, California kingsnakes, red-sided and San Francisco garter snakes, and rosy boas.
+Our Reptile Walk in Discovery Outpost, across from the Galápagos tortoise habitat, opened in July 2012.
+One building features native reptiles and includes Baja California rat snakes, California kingsnakes, red-sided and San Francisco garter snakes, and rosy boas.

 With snakes so widely distributed around the world, habitat loss and hunting for food or trade in snakeskins can have an impact on their survival.
 Yet when you consider how quickly rodents and rabbits reproduce, we owe a big thanks to snakes for helping control these populations.
 Scientists have been researching ways snake venom can be used in human medicine.